Joel-Schaltenbrand/BL-Energy-Consumption-Analysis/README.md

 Energy Consumption BL

+## Subprojects

+This project contains two subprojects:

+1. [Normal Project](/v1.0/README.md): This is the normal version of the Energy Consumption Analysis project.

+2. [Refactored Project](/v2.0/README.md): This is the refactored version of the Energy Consumption Analysis project using functional programming in Java.

 ## Overview / Problem Statement

 The Canton of Basellandschaft currently consumes a significant amount of energy.
 The goal of this analysis program is to correctly and effectively evaluate the data to make informed energy-related decisions.